 Once you've got your place of abode, concentrate on paying down your mortgage debt.
 There are particular ways you can make a mortgage debt work for you and speed up the repayment process.
 Find out about this as it will unquestionably be of benefit to you.

 Another tool to help deal with the unexpected and reach financial retirement comfortably is insurance.
-There are 4 magical questions you should ask yourself when it comes to buying an insurance policy.
-Answer these questions and you'll obtain the right product at the right price.
-This in turn, will give you the right peace of mind.
+The right product at the right price will give you the right peace of mind.
 Insurance is something that is not only beneficial but also essential if you want to protect your current standard of living and the lifestyle you intend to enjoy in the future.

 SINGLE AT 45

-At this point in your life, you should be thinking about your life after work eg: your retirement.
+At this point in your life, you should be thinking about your life after work, i.e. your retirement.
 Channel your cash into your retirement.
-This does not necessarily mean you should put all spare cash into Kiwisaver or a superannuation fund.
-Kiwisaver balances are after all currently locked up until you retire.
+This does not necessarily mean you should put all spare cash into KiwiSaver or a superannuation fund.
+KiwiSaver balances are after all currently locked up until you retire.

 Possibly it's better for you to have some degree of control over your funds.
-Maybe a little in Kiwisaver and the purchase of an investment property, shares, etc might be more appropriate.
-Investment property, if purchased correctly, can provide you with funds in retirement.
-Practice the principle of investing long and spending short in this regard.
-It's served many a Russian money baron well.
-In this respect, we are well qualified to help you.
+Maybe a little in KiwiSaver and the purchase of an investment property, shares, etc might be more appropriate.
+Investment property

 We all know money isn't the be all and end all.
 It doesn't make us happy.
 But none of us want to entertain the alternative of being broke and miserable.
 A far better balance is to be being reasonably comfortable.
-On course the ideal is to be wealthy and happy.
+Of course the ideal is to be wealthy and happy.
 This state of living shouldn't be perceived as an optional extra but rather a mandatory requirement of our existence.
 Completing your cradle to grave journey without suffering major financial crises and achieving a state of financial equilibrium and freedom is possible providing you understand money and practice good money habits.
-Those habits must include gaining knowledge and taking certain actions – all revealed in Money Secrets 101 by Janet Xuccoa.
-Buy the book.
-Come see us.
-You'll find me at GRA by emailing [email protected] or telephoning 09 522 7955.
+Those habits must include gaining knowledge and taking certain actions.